-ING applies this principle.
-The variable remuneration per annum of members of ING's Executive Board and Management Board Banking does not exceed 100% of the member's fixed income.
+ING Bank applies this principle.
+The variable remuneration in 2014 for the members of ING's Executive Board and Management Board Banking did not exceed 100% of the member's fixed income.

-As described in our 2010, 2011 and 2012 Annual Report, ING moved the remuneration for its most Senior Management to a more balanced mix between fixed and variable pay as per performance year 2012.
-For our Management Council members, which consists of the top 100 managers of ING Bank, a ratio of 1:1 is now applied as per performance year 2012, in line with the ratio for the Executive Board and Management Board Banking.
-Exceptions can only be made after prior approval of the Supervisiory Board, are strictly limited to international roles and will only be granted if justified by local market practice.
+As described in our 2010-2014 Annual Reports, ING moved the remuneration for its most senior management to a more balanced mix between fixed and variable pay.
+For Identified Staff in general a maximum ratio of 1:1 is applied in performance year 2014.
+Exceptions can only be made with prior approval of the shareholder and are strictly limited to international roles and highly specialized functions.
+Exceptions will be reviewed annually and will only be granted if justified by market practice.